Albert E. Burke: Yale

-Burke came to Yale in 1952 after graduate work at both UCLA and Harvard.
-Burke initially taught the basic geography course and courses on Russia, where he had lived for two years.
+Burke arrived at Yale in 1952 after graduate work at both UCLA and Harvard.
+He initially taught the basic geography course and courses on Russia, where he had lived for two years.

 Burke was Director of Graduate Studies in Conservation and Resource Use at Yale (1951-1957).

 Television

 Burke was a pioneer of educational television.
-When the new medium of television became available, Burke thought to bring his classes to the public through the television as a way to increase education.
+When the new medium of television became available, Burke thought to bring his classes to the public through television as a way to increase education.

-Burke began his television career in Connecticut, then developed a long relationship with NBC.
+Burke began his television career in Connecticut, then developed a long relationship with the National Broadcasting Company (NBC).
 His first show, "This is Your World," appeared in 1951 on local station WNHC in New Haven, Ct.
-He was one of several professors involved in educational programming supported by a collaborative initiative between the Educational Television and Radio Center (ETRC) and the National Broadcasting Company (NBC) in 1957, when he hosted "Geography for Decision" while he was serving at the American Institute of Resource Economics.
+He was one of several professors involved in educational programming supported by a collaborative initiative between the Educational Television and Radio Center (ETRC) and NBC in 1957, when he hosted "Geography for Decision" while he was serving at the American Institute of Resource Economics.
 Burke also became Educational Broadcasting consultant for NBC in 1957.
 In 1958, his next show "Survival" was underwritten by NBC.
 "Geography for Decision" and "Survival" were both filmed at NBC's New York studios.
 In 1960, his next series "A Way of Thinking" was produced by Ted Yates for Metropolitan Broadcasting.
 In 1961, he was nominated for two New York Emmys, for "Most Outstanding Interview or Discussion Program" for "A Way of Thinking" and "Most Outstanding Performer" for that series.
 Burke came to national prominence with his series "Probe--with Dr. Albert Burke."

 In 1960, Jack Gould of The New York Times called Burke "AN [sic] exciting new voice -- provocative, sensible and challenging."

 Personal background

 The son of Russian immigrants, Samuel Edwards Burkenblit and Helen Hamburg, Burke was born Albert Burkenblit, but he shortened his last name to Burke.
 His father, Samuel, was born Nov.
-15, 1890, and married his wife Helen on February 10, 1918.
+15, 1890, and married his wife, Helen, on February 10, 1918.
 Originally from Rostov-Don, Sam was a structural engineer who worked as an architect and engineer for the Allen & Garcia Company in Chicago building industrial sites and bridges.
 They had two children, Albert and Marshall.

-Dr. Albert E. Burke's wife, Ruth C. Burke, was a research scientist at Yale.
+Albert Burke's wife, Ruth C. Burke, was a research scientist at Yale.
 They also had two children, a son and a daughter.

-Dr. Burke lived in several countries, including Russia, China, Germany, Czechoslovakia, and Latin America.
+Burke lived in several countries, including Russia, China, Germany, Czechoslovakia, and Latin America.
 He also lived in Latin America and had spent time with Native American tribes.
 He spoke a wide range of languages, including French, German, Russian, Spanish, Italian, and Bulgarian.